GoogleCloudPlatform/continuous-deployment-on-kubernetes/README.md

 A job entitled "Branch indexing" was kicked off to see identify the branches in your repository.
 If you refresh Jenkins you should see the `master` branch now has a job created for it.

+The first run of the job will fail until the project name is set properly in the next step.

 ### Phase 3:  Modify Jenkinsfile, then build and test the app
 The `Jenkinsfile` is written using the Jenkins Workflow DSL (Groovy-based).
 It allows an entire build pipeline to be expressed in a single script that lives along side supports your source code and powerful features like parallelization, stages, and user input.